 Minority & Women Owned Businesses (MWBE) News

 Effective immediately, according to a policy mandated by New York State and SUNY, any purchase over $25,000 must go through a special process to determine whether or not Certified Minority and/or Women owned Businesses Enterprises (CMWBE's) can participate in the procurement or fully supply the goods or services.
-We are required to attain a CMWBE utilization goal of purchasing 21% of all of our goods and services from CMWBE's.
+We are required to attain a CMWBE utilization goal of purchasing 30% of all of our goods and services from CMWBE's.
 Due to the nature of this new process, please plan your purchases accordingly as anything over the $25,000 threshold will have a longer turnaround time due to additional SUNY and Empire State Development (ESD) approvals.
-Please note that this process does not apply to any item you are purchasing off of NYS contract.
-Therefore, please contact the Purchasing Dept. if you have questions regarding NYS contracts or CMWBE's.
+Please contact the Purchasing Dept. if you have questions regarding NYS contracts or CMWBE's.

 Feel free to review the new policy in the link provided below:

 If an approved requisition under $2500 is received by Purchasing through SUNY Web Procurement prior to 2:00 P.M., it would be reviewed for appropriateness.
 If passing the review, the requisition would be assigned a purchase order number no later than close of business (5:00 P.M.) on this day.
 The requesting department will be able to access and print the newly created purchase order, sign the purchase order using a pre-determined departmental signatory and then mail, fax, scan/email the purchase order to the vendor.

 Encumbering Funds Against A Contract Or Adding A Change Order Increasing A Contract Amount